Arioch3d/PythonAI-With-Deepseek/README.md

 Step 4: Parse the API response to get answers.
 Check to see if the server is running.
 Generate a response.

+Adding Health Data Python file to read from CSV.
+Created csv file with test patient data.
+Changed sensitivity of results returned.
+Changed how the AI would return the results.
+Reused the DeepSeek code to call LM Studio.

+Build a ChatBot using DeepSeek API